mu-ni/memo/bq/14principles.md

   R - released on time

 - Tell me a challenge you had where the best way forward was not clear cut.
 How did you decide what to do?
-  S - system make ML workflow simple
+  S - research is a part of my work
-  T - more engineers can develop AI application
-  A - collect information from delivery team
-  R - gained a lot of positive feedback
+  T - make ML workflow simple, more engineers can develop AI applications A - kaggle, dataset&competitions, collect information from delivery team R - Logistic regression&Random forest, gained a lot of positive feedback

 - Give me an example of something you tried to accomplish/took a risk but failed
 - Tell me about a time when you took a calculated risk.